-Two days ago I went to Lagos, which is on the other side of the Algarve from where I live.
+Two days ago I went to Lagos, which is on the other side of the Algarve from my home.
 There is a pleasant English-language bookshop there called The Owl Story, and I bought a small book, How the Algarve has Changed, by Brian J. Evans.
 It is an insightful and often funny account of the life that he and his family have lived in Portugal since buying their holiday home in 1984.
 Curiously enough, it was in that very year that my mother had built for her the house where I now live, and which has caused me as much unhappiness as the Evans family have had pleasure here.

 There is a curious uniformity to the life of Portugal, despite its strong regional and local differences.
 The steep white towns with their red tiled roofs all have vast numbers of identical cake-shops and restaurants serving what one guidebook calls "the joyfully humble national cuisine".
 Near the chaotic town-centres and elsewhere, there are always many patches of wild waste ground, the product of the endless inheritance disputes, breaking up the landscape of crumbling old buildings, spaghetti-junction roads and newly triumphant supermarkets.